redstone-finance/redstone-evm-connector/README.md

                      .using(DEFAULT_PRICE);
 ```

 We're also working on a wrapper for the truffle/web3 contracts.
-Please let us know if you need a solution for other frameworks as well.
+Please [let us know](https://redstone.finance/discord) if you need a solution for other frameworks as well.

 ### Alternative solutions

-If you don't want to modify even a single line of your contract, it's possible to use an alternative solution based on the [Proxy pattern]().
+If you don't want to modify even a single line of your contract, it's possible to use an alternative solution based on the [Proxy pattern](https://blog.openzeppelin.com/proxy-patterns/).
 This approach intercepts a transaction at a proxy stage, extracts the price data and delegates the original transaction to your contract.
 Another advantage of the solution is allowing any contract (including 3rd party ones) to access the data.
 However, these benefits come at the cost of higher gas consumption.
 If you're interested in using this approach take a look at the contracts located in the [storage-based](https://github.com/redstone-finance/redstone-flash-storage/tree/price-aware/contracts/storage-based) folder and [reach out to us](https://redstone.finance/discord) if you need help setting up your environment.

-## Development and contributions
+## 👨‍💻 Development and contributions

 The codebase consists of a wrapper written in typescript which is responsible for packing the data and solidity smart contracts that extract the information.
 We encourage anyone to build and test the code and we welcome any issues with suggestions and pull requests.